Shahab Zahedi: Puskás Akadémia FC

 On 10 March 2022, Zahedi signed with Puskás Akadémia FC until the end of the season.
 On 23 April 2022, he scored twice against Fehérvár FC at the MOL Aréna Sóstó.
 On 30 April 2022, he scored again twice against Mezőkövesd in Nemzeti Bajnokság I at the Pancho Aréna in Felcsút.
 On 2 July 2022 he signed a new contract on loan until 2024.

+Avispa Fukuoka

+On 7 March 2024, Zahedi joined J1 League club Avispa Fukuoka on loan until the end of the season, becoming the first Iranian national to play in the J1 League.

 International career

 Zahedi received his first national team call up in January 2022 for World Cup qualifiers.
+He made his debut against Kyrgyzstan on 16 June 2023.